-- Marinate the chicken.
-This step is essential because chicken meat does not absorb the flavor of the stir fry sauce quick enough during the short stir-frying process.
+This step is essential because chicken meat does not absorb the flavor of the stir-fry sauce quickly enough during the short stir-frying process.
 As a result, the meat will become tasteless in contrast to the broccoli and mushrooms that soak up all the gravy almost instantly.

 To solve this problem, marinate the chicken with salt for at least fifteen minutes for thin slices and longer for bigger chunks.

-There are a few common ingredients for the marinade beside salt.
-You can use light soy sauce for additional flavor; some cooking oil to create a smooth texture and a little cornstarch to protect the meat from the direct heat during frying to avoid it to become dry.
+There are a few common ingredients for the marinade besides salt.
+You can use light soy sauce for additional flavor, some cooking oil to create a smooth texture, and a little cornstarch to protect the meat from the direct heat during frying to avoid it from becoming dry.

-Stir fry the chicken separately from is the best way to achieve this.
-You may need to use lower heat initially since the chicken tends to stick to the surface of the wok due to the presence of cornstarch.
+Stir-frying the chicken separately is the best way to achieve this.
+You may need to use lower heat initially since the chicken tends to stick to the wok’s surface due to the presence of cornstarch.

 2. Prepare the vegetables

-If you are using the Chinese dried shiitake mushrooms, soak It overnight before use.
+If you use the Chinese dried shiitake mushrooms, soak them overnight in a small bowl with water before use.

-The dried mushrooms have a better flavor than the fresh counterpart.
+The dried mushrooms have a better flavor than their fresh counterpart.

 If you are short of time, soak the mushrooms in hot water and place a plate on top to ensure they are all submerged in the water.
-Once it is partially hydrated, remove the stem, and cut into strips than continue soaking until fully hydrated.
+Once it is partially hydrated, remove the stem, and cut it into strips, then continue soaking until fully hydrated.
 The time required will reduce drastically to only one to two hours.

 The water after soaking the mushrooms is like a mushroom stock, full of flavor.
-Use it for cooking the vegetables and making the cornstarch slurry.
+Use it for cooking vegetables and making cornstarch slurry.

-This step is optional, but I use it all the time for a reason.
+This step is optional, but I always use it for a reason.

 The carrot and broccoli are harder vegetables.
 It is a bad idea to cook with others at the same time.
 You will expect other vegetables are already overcooked by the time the carrot pieces become tender.
-Although you may stir fry the carrots and broccoli first and then add other fast-cooking vegetables in stages, again prolonged stir-frying will make the carrot and broccoli less presentable.
-The oil in the pan may dirty the vegetables, and stir-frying tend to break up the broccoli florets.
+Although you may stir-fry the carrots and broccoli first and then add other fast-cooking vegetables in stages, prolonged stir-frying will make the carrot and broccoli less presentable.
+The oil in the pan may dirty the vegetables, and stir-frying tends to break up the broccoli florets.

 3. Prepare the seasoning

-There is no ‘standard’ stir-fry sauce, but most of the Chinese will very likely use oyster sauce and light soy sauce in various proportions as the main ingredients.
-Besides both sauces, I also include some Chinese rice wine, ground white pepper, salt, and sugar.
+There is no ‘standard’ stir-fry sauce, but most Chinese will likely use oyster sauce and light soy sauce in various proportions as the main ingredients.
+Besides both sauces, I include some Chinese rice wine, ground white pepper, salt, and sugar.
 I premix all the ingredients in a bowl.
-This way can eliminate any chances of adding the wrong amount or omit an item unintentionally.
+This can eliminate any chances of unintentionally adding the wrong amount or omitting an item.

-However, it is better to leave out the sesame oil and cornflour from the above combination.
-Since sesame oil is heat-sensitive, I prefer to add to the wok in the last few seconds of stir-frying.
+Other seasonings you can add are sesame oil and rice vinegar.
+Since sesame oil is heat-sensitive, I prefer to add it to the wok in the last few seconds of stir-frying.

 Combine the cornflour with water to form a slurry.
-Use the cornflour slurry to thicken the sauce in the last thirty seconds.
-The amount of the cornflour required depends on how much liquid is still in the wok.
+Use the cornstarch slurry to thicken the sauce in the last thirty seconds.
+The cornflour required depends on how much liquid is still in the wok.
 Therefore, the amount may not be the same for each cooking.
 Add some water if you like to have more gravy.

 4. Cook the chicken and vegetable stir fry